A Classic Homemade Salad Dressing

 Instructions

 - Add all of the ingredients to a jar with a tight-fitting lid and shake vigorously until very well combined.
-The vinaigrette should be slightly thicker and a little bit creamy looking when it's mixed.50 ml olive oil, 2-3 tablespoons vinegar, 1 teaspoon honey, ½ teaspoon dijon mustard, ¼ teaspoon sea salt, ¼ teaspoon black pepper
+The vinaigrette should be slightly thicker and a little bit creamy looking when it's mixed.50 ml (¼ cup) olive oil, 1 to 2 tablespoons white wine vinegar, 1 tablespoon honey, 2 teaspoons Dijon mustard, ¼ teaspoon sea salt, ¼ teaspoon black pepper

 - Use immediately or refrigerate for up to five days.
 The dressing will separate and may harden when chilled.
 Let it come back to room temperature and shake again before use.